-No Double counting of CEPs impacts within this PoA and across other registered or deregistered PoAs legally bindina between CME and manufacturer/micro finance A institution/POs would required to ensure that all standards-GS/VERRA/CDM and carbon title is transferred to the how they are not overlapping CME.
-This shall ensure that POs, with stove/lamp manufacturers and presented in Table 1.2 and an distributors do not claim ERs analysis thereafter.
-Further, separately.
+A legally binding contract between CME and manufacturer/micro finance institution/POs ensure that all carbon Further, title is transferred to the submitted CME.
+This shall ensure information that POs, stove/lamp manufacturers and distributors do not claim cross-ERs separately.